-The adoption of ISO 45001 was a watershed moment for occupational health and safety management systems (OHSMS).
-With the standard now published, it will provide organizations a structure around which they can work to prevent workplace injuries, illnesses and fatalities.
+The adoption of ISO 45001 was a watershed moment for occupational safety and health (OSH) management systems.
+This standard provides organizations a structure around which they can work to prevent workplace injuries, illnesses and fatalities.

 What is ISO 45001?

 ISO 45001 is a global standard for occupational safety and health management systems that provides practical solutions for worker safety.
-It can help create a global foundation of worker safety standards and inspections that can be used by all global supply chains, for all industries and cover contractors and subcontractors in every country that supply products into these supply chains.
+It helps create a global foundation of worker safety standards and inspections that can be used in global supply chains across all industries.

-This standard will provide a framework from which OSH objectives can be effectively managed.
-For example, it can serve the needs of those who manage, use or benefit from global supply chains.
-Just as ISO 9000 and ISO 14000 have provided consensus solutions to questions of quality management and environmental protection in the global marketplace, ISO 45001 will help drive solutions for improving worker safety across the globe.
+This standard provides a framework from which OSH objectives can be effectively managed.
+For example, it serves the needs of those who manage, use or benefit from global supply chains.
+Just as ISO 9000 and ISO 14000 have provided consensus solutions to questions of quality management and environmental protection in the global marketplace, ISO 45001 helps drive solutions for improving worker safety across the globe.

-In this time of change for the standards community, OSH professionals may ask themselves ‘what do I do next?’
-The steps below outline the measures that safety professionals can take to begin implementing ISO 45001.
+In this time of change for the standards community, you may be asking yourself, “What do I do next?”
+The steps below outline the measures that you can take to implement ISO 45001.

-The first step in implementing ISO 45001, or any standard for that matter, is understanding its purpose and how it can benefit an organization.
+The first step in implementing ISO 45001, or any standard for that matter, is understanding its purpose and how it can benefit your organization.

-“Start by building your knowledge on what a management system is and how you can leverage it to benefit workers as well as the organization to improve health and safety performance and risk management,” says Vic Toy, CSP, CIH and chair of the U.S. Technical Advisory Group (TAG) on ISO 45001.
+“Start by building your knowledge on what a management system is and how you can leverage it to benefit workers as well as the organization to improve safety and health performance and risk management,” says Vic Toy, CSP, CIH, chair of the U.S. Technical Advisory Group (TAG) on ISO 45001.

-With deeper knowledge of OHSMS and ISO 45001, safety professionals can develop a strong business case for why their organizations should implement the standard.
-By understanding ISO 45001 requirements, safety professionals can gain insight into the impact the standard can have on the company’s bottom line, and communicate that to executives.
+With deeper knowledge of OSH management systems and ISO 45001, you can develop a strong business case for why your organizations should implement the standard.
+By understanding ISO 45001 requirements, you gain insight into the impact the standard could have on your company’s bottom line and can communicate that to executives.

-“OSH professionals need to understand the business impact of the integration of this standard on commercial excellence,” says Kathy Seabrook, CSP, CFIOSH, EurOSHM and vice chair of the U.S. TAG on ISO 45001.
-“It is a competitive advantage, and organizations who understand how to leverage it will outperform their competitors.”
+“OSH professionals need to understand the business impact of the integration of this standard on commercial excellence,” says Kathy Seabrook, CSP, CFIOSH, EurOSHM, vice chair of the U.S. TAG on ISO 45001.
+“It is a competitive advantage, and organizations that understand how to leverage it will outperform their competitors.”

-Safety professionals need to understand that implementing ISO 45001 could lead to an organizational change.
-As with any change, individuals and groups will be affected in a variety of ways.
+Implementing ISO 45001 could lead to organizational change.
+And as with any change, individuals and groups will be affected in a variety of ways.
 Some may be in favor of the change, while others may be opposed.
-Therefore, safety professionals should gather input from the entire organization and understand the different perspectives that people have about safety and health risks.
+Gather input from the entire organization and understand the different perspectives that people have about safety and health risks.

-“Based on an understanding of different perspectives,” says Toy, “you will then have a good place to start to conduct a gap analysis based on not just the requirements in the standard but, more so, what your objectives should be for your OHSMS.”
+“Based on an understanding of different perspectives,” says Toy, “you will have a good place to start to conduct a gap analysis based on not just the requirements in the standard but your objectives.”